Leverage and Liquidations

 **Q: What is the maximum leverage I can use in Sai?**\

 A: Each market (e.g., BTC-PERP, ETH-PERP) has its own max leverage, displayed in the UI.
-Values like 10x, 20x, or 50x depend on that market’s risk parameters.
+Values like 10x, 20x, or 50x depend on that market's risk parameters.
+Scheduled markets can also have a lower after-hours effective leverage cap for positions carried through a market close.

 **Q: How do I know if I’m near liquidation?**\